andreasfloros/Project-EMILY/README.md

 __Requirements:__ For this project we only require that Python and PIP are installed.
 After this please run ```pip install -r requirements.txt``` using the requirements.txt file of the repository.
 This will automatically install all other packages used in the project.

-Tested Operating Systems: Windows 10, MacOS (partial support)
+Tested Operating Systems: Windows 10, Linux (partial support), MacOS (partial support)

 Tested Arduino Boards: [Arduino Nano 33 BLE Sense](https://store.arduino.cc/arduino-nano-33-ble-sense)